asmuth/brokerd/readme.md

 Fyrehose
 ========

-Fyrehose is a scala-based pub/sub daemon designed to stream JSON events.
-It allows for server-side filtering and history replay.
+Fyrehose is a scala-based pub/sub daemon that distributes JSON encoded "events".
+It allows subscribers to filter their event stream on the server side and to replay their event history.

+In simple streaming mode, it handles throughputs beyond 100mbit/s.

 Synopsis
 --------

-To add/publish, you connect via TCP and send your events as arbitray (possibly nested) json-objects.
-Fyrehose will add a "_time" key containing the timestamp at which the event was received if it doesn't exist already (you can use this to retroactively add events).
+To add/publish events, you connect via TCP and send your data as arbitray (possibly nested) json-objects.
+Consequent events/json-objects may be seperated by newline, whitespace, zero-byte or tab.
+The only constraint on the format of your json events is, that Fyrehose will add a "_time" key containing the timestamp at which the event was received if it doesn't exist already (you can also use this to retroactively add events).

 To retrieve/subscribe, you also connect with TCP.
 Every query must be prefixed with an ASCII bang ("!") and end with a newline ("\n").
 The response consists of one or more newline-